Electric Daisy Carnival: 2000–2009

-In 2000, The Electric Daisy Carnival moves to Tulare, California, at the World Ag Expo.
+In 2000, the Electric Daisy Carnival was held at the International Agri-Center in Tulare, California, attracting 24,000 attendees as well as complaints about noise.
+The International Agri-Center subsequently cancelled its contract to host subsequent editions of the Electric Daisy Carnival.

-In 2001, Electric Daisy Carnival was held at Hansen Dam in Southern California, expanding for the first time to multiple stages: the Merry Go Round, the Fun House, Clown Alley, the Confusin’ & Amuzin’ Mirror Maze, Bassrush Arena and Cosmic Healing Temple.
-In the same year, another EDC was held in Austin, Texas.
+In 2001, Electric Daisy Carnival was held at Hansen Dam in Southern California, expanding for the first time to multiple stages: the Merry Go Round, the Fun House, Clown Alley, the Confusin' & Amuzin' Mirror Maze, Bassrush Arena and Cosmic Healing Temple.
+In the same year, the first EDC Texas was held at the Thunderhill Raceway Park in Austin, Texas.

 EDC 2002 was held at Queen Mary Events Park in Long Beach, California.
 A second edition was planned to be held at the Travis County Exposition Center in Austin, Texas, but the venue cancelled in the days before an event.
-A make-up show with a different line-up was held a week later for anyone who didn't just get a refund.
+A make-up show with a different line-up was held a week later for anyone who did not just get a refund.

 From 2003 to 2006, Electric Daisy Carnival was held at the NOS Events Center in San Bernardino, California.

-In 2007, Electric Daisy Carnival was held at the Los Angeles Memorial Coliseum in Los Angeles’ Exposition Park.
+In 2007, Electric Daisy Carnival was held at the Los Angeles Memorial Coliseum in Los Angeles' Exposition Park.

 In 2008, The California event was held June 28 at the Los Angeles Memorial Coliseum and Exposition Park.
 The EDC Colorado event took place on June 14 at the Arapahoe County Fairgrounds in Aurora.

 At the Nocturnal Festival in 2008, EDC revealed its plan to host a two-day festival in California.
-The event was held on June 26–27.
+The event was held June 26–27.
 On Friday, approximately 55,000 attendees were present and Saturday saw a crowd of approximately 99,000.
 EDC 2009 was held at the Los Angeles Memorial Coliseum and used the entire southern half of Exposition Park.
 The Colorado event was held at the Arapahoe County Fairgrounds in Aurora on June 13.
 It was headlined by Infected Mushroom, Paul Van Dyk, and several others.
-EDC Puerto Rico was held on August 14.
-The venue was The Arena Fairgrounds in San Juan.
+The first EDC Puerto Rico was held in 2009 at the Arena Fairgrounds in San Juan, on August 14.